roman-milk/roman-milk.github.io/teacher-1.md

  The word whores came to mind and she shuddered.

  "Nice move," Hank commented, looking at the way her breasts shimmied in the boob tube.
-Report_Story #2